 How to Pray

-Use these prayer points to pray for faithful witness, church renewal, public life, and gospel clarity in New Zealand.
+Use these prayer points to pray for faithful witness, church renewal, public life, and clear preaching of Christ in New Zealand.

 1. Pray for spiritual awakening in a secularizing nation.
 Ask God to open the eyes of many New Zealanders who now live with little thought of Him, and to bring them from religious indifference to repentance, faith, and living hope in Jesus Christ.

 2. Pray for churches to be faithful in freedom.
-Ask the Lord to keep congregations from drifting into cultural comfort, vague spirituality, or fear of public disapproval.
+Ask the Lord to keep congregations from settling for cultural comfort, religious language without repentance, or fear of public disapproval.
 Pray for clear preaching, serious discipleship, joyful worship, and humble confidence in the authority of Scripture.

 3. Pray for repentance, justice, and healing where the vulnerable have been harmed.
 Ask God to comfort survivors of abuse in state and faith-based care, expose hidden sin, strengthen safeguarding, and make churches places of truth, protection, humility, and pastoral tenderness.